 NuTCRACKER Platform locale information is built from the native Windows locale databases.

 As such, the NuTCRACKER Platform cannot support more locale information

 that is provided by Windows.
-The most prevalent example of this
+LC_MESSAGES is read from

 supports its use in the NLSPATH environment variable used

 In addition, if the locale is set to an empty string, and none of the environment variables defined above are specified, the NuTCRACKER Platform uses the system-configured Regional Settings to define the locale.
-On most UNIX platforms, the locale settings would default to the "C" or "POSIX" locale.
+On most UNIX platforms, the locale settings would default to the reading from /etc/locale